Customer Communications

 2. Medtronic devices allow a 25.25ms pulse width for the first phase of waveform delivery.
 Due to differences in tilt and capacitance in Medtronic devices, waveform timeout will not typically occur until high-voltage impedances exceed ~200-250ohms.

-3. In Medtronic devices, if the entire first phase energy has not been delivered within 25.25ms, the system will proceed to the second phase of energy delivery at the current voltage and deliver in the opposite polarity.
+3. In Medtronic devices, if the entire first-phase energy has not been delivered within 25.25ms, the system will proceed to the second phase of energy delivery at the current voltage and deliver in the opposite polarity.

-Medtronic position regarding BSC recalled leads
+Summary - Medtronic position regarding BSC recalled leads connected to Medtronic devices

 †Koneru, Jayanthi N. et al. PO-06-203 Implantable Cardioverter Defibrillator Failure Due to High-Voltage Impedance Abnormality Causing Monophasic Shocks and Defibrillation Failure.
 Heart Rhythm, Volume 22, Issue 4, S722 - S723.